West Midlands Police: Police and Crime Commissioner

+The West Midlands PCC replaces the West Midlands Police Authority, which was founded in 1996.
+Before it was replaced, the chair of the West Midlands Police Authority was Bishop Dr Derek Webley, of the New Testament Church of God in Handsworth, the first non-politician member of Authority to be elected chair, and the first African-Caribbean chair of any police authority in the United Kingdom.

 Crime statistics and budget

 The following table shows the percentage of cases resulting in a criminal charge or court summons in West Midlands Police's jurisdiction, by offence group, for the period from April 2020 to March 2021:

 Dave Thompson stated that unforeseen pensions expenses of £8.6M in 2019 and £13.9M in 2020, from a budget of £514M cost roughly as much as 500 officers and would lower the total number of officers to 6,000, contrasted with 8,600 in 2010.
 Thompson added, “There is no question there will be more obvious rationing of services.
 The public can already see it is going on.
 We are already not pursuing crimes where we could find a suspect.
 We are doing things now that surprise me.
 We are struggling to deliver a service to the public.
 I think criminals are well aware now how stretched we are.
 These further cuts will leave us smaller than we have ever been.
 There is unquestionably more demand than there was in 1974.”

 In the 2021/22 financial year, West Midlands Police's budget was £655.6M, an increase from £619.7M in 2020/21.